 When adverts appear on a website, a simple search on google for a few keywords from an advertisement can bring up similar searches and these may include previous adverts.

-Check to see if the African Pygmy Hedgehog is healthy
+Check to see if the hedgehog is healthy

 - Quill health;